IgniteUI/igniteui-docfx/en/components/radio-button.md

 ---
 title: Angular Radio and Radio Group – Ignite UI for Angular | Infragistics
 _description: With Ignite UI for Angular Radio Button and Radio Group controls, developers can seamlessly present lists of options for users to select for better UI in template-driven and reactive forms.
-_keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Radio Button components, Angular Radio Button controls, Angular Radio Group component, Angular Radio Group control
+_keywords: Angular Radio Group component, Angular Radio Group control, Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Angular UI Components, Native Angular Components Library
 ---

-# Radio & Radio Group
+# Angular Radio & Radio Group Component Overview

 ## Radio Button
 <p class="highlight">The Ignite UI for Angular Radio Button component allows the user to select a single option from an available set of options that are listed side by side.</p>